 Press release – Things To Watch For

-Newbie mobile game creators to feed weather & traffic updates into real-time play of maiden project
+Newbie's twist on road rage game to feed weather & traffic reports into real-time play of maiden mobile project

 “I like my job.
 But the commute?
 Not so much.”
 Mike confides about the inspiration for Bus Beat Down.
 “And if there’s one thing that’s even worse than the wearisome ride, it’s having to share it with so many inconsiderate boobs.
 Thoughts of thwarting them has at times consumed me.”

 And if conversations at the park & ride are any indication, he’s not alone in that sentiment.
 It’s easy to see there’s an army of like-minded commuters yearning for some whimsical vengeance.
 That insight inspired the concept for Bus Beat Down.
 And that army may just be a built-in market that’s ready-made for this project’s launch.

 Bus Beat Down is a single player mobile game app that was conceived with commuters in mind, and designed to improve the experience of drive-time travel.

 Players must get through their daily commutes before the rotten behavior of Rude Riders makes their heads explode.
 Rotten behavior registers on the Obnox-o-meter, and causes the players' heads to swell larger with every transgression.
 Their heads will eventually pop UNLESS the transgressors are given a righteous beat down.
 But don’t get too cocky, because the bus makes stops and reloads with even worse Rude Riders.

 Players choose an avatar from a robust selection of professions that you might see on the bus -- like a construction worker, teacher, chef... maybe an astronaut.

 Plumber's Crack Attack

 Each of them has a twisted arsenal of weapons that relate to their particular line of work.
 For instance, the construction worker’s Plumber’s Crack Attack and the teacher’s “F”-Bombs are sure to subdue even the most obnoxious adversaries.